 Summary of the Lawsuit

-Under the Employee Retirement Income Security Act of 1974 (“ERISA”), the federal law that sets minimum standards for retirement plans, including Wells Fargo’s 401(k) Plan, fiduciaries are required to act solely in the interest of the Plan’s participants when making investment decisions regarding their employees’ retirement savings.
-The lawsuit alleges that Wells Fargo breached its fiduciary duties to participants by selecting affiliated target date funds as the default investment in the 401(k) plan, which funneled billions of dollars of plan assets into the target date funds at the expense of the plan’s participants.
+Under the Employee Retirement Income Security Act of 1974 (“ERISA”), the federal law that sets minimum standards for retirement plans, including the Wells Fargo & Company 401(k) Plan, companies are required to act prudently and solely in the interest of the Plan’s participants when making decisions with respect to the investment of their employees’ retirement savings in company benefit plans.
+Plaintiff alleges that Wells Fargo & Company did not, as required by law, select or retain Plan investments that were in the best interest of participants, but instead, simply chose and retained the investments that benefited Wells Fargo’s bottom line.
+(See “Summary of the Claims,” below)

 Summary of the Claims

-The lawsuit alleges that Wells Fargo and its affiliates violated ERISA by, among other things:
+The lawsuit alleges that Wells Fargo & Company and its affiliates have violated numerous provisions of ERISA by, among other things:

 Status of the Litigation